asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 It is for these reasons I believe combining pair programming and code reviews is ideal and eliminates a lot of these problematic situations.

+## Benefits
-## Ongoing Quality Discussions
+### Ongoing Quality Discussions

-While these code reviews address the problems listed above, it introduces a very important benefit.
+While these code reviews address the problems listed above, it also introduces a very important benefit.
 Because these small code reviews will happen several times per day, the team will get very comfortable regularly discussing code quality and team standards.
-Learning how to have these discussions regularly helps build trust on a team.
+Learning how to have these discussions helps build trust on a team.

+### Coding Standards

+Additionally these regular reviews allows for teams to create coding standards and styles.
+These reviews should be used to ensure that the code meets the team's standards, and results in all of the code created by the team looking like it was written by a single developer.

 ## Our Process

 My team pairs on a majority of production code as a team rule.
 There are exceptions but they are just that, exceptions not the rule.
-We have combined this practice with issuing pull requests to get our code merged into our master branch.
+We have combined this practice with issuing pull requests to get our code reviewed and merged into our master branch.

 A pair of developers will pick a task for the highest priority story that is currently in progress.
 They will make sure that they can work on the task without interfering with another pair, otherwise they will start a task associated with the next highest priority story.
 Once they begin development they create a branch off of our master branch.
 When the task is complete they issue a pull request back to the master branch.
 Every other developer on the team is included on the pull request.
 The pair needs to address all pull request comments and get at least two approvals before merging their code back into the master branch.